thibaultduponchelle/security.metacpan.org/docs/cpan-starjacking.md

 - "RiverJacking" - Manipulate river score

 ## StarJacking ![Stars](../media/starjacking/stars.png)
-StarJacking refers to the trust that VCS stars provides to a module.
+StarJacking refers to the trust that VCS stars provide to a module.

 Reusing the popularity of another project, unrelated to the module, and exploiting the non-verification of the link (metadatas) in order make a module falsely popular.